QbitNetwork/-fluffy-spoon/README.md

 Bulletproofs present a protocol for conducting short and aggregatable range proofs.
 They encode a proof of the range of a committed number in an inner product, using polynomials.
+Polynomials are far easier to work with if express in their simplest form.
+You can add, subtract and multiply terms in a polynomial just as you do numbers, but with one caveat: You can only add and subtract like terms.
+For example: x2 + 3x2 = 4x2, but x + x2 cannot be written in a simpler form.
+When you multiply a term in brackets, such as (x + y +1) by a term outside the brackets, you multiply all terms in the bracket by the external one.

+y2 (x +y + 1) = xy2 + y3 + y2.

+Rendering this in standard notation with the highest exponent first and factoring, it becomes:

+y3 + (x+1)y2

+If both terms are in brackets, you multiply each term inside the first bracket by each term in the second.

+(y2 + 1) (x - 2y) = xy2 + x - 2y3 - 2y

+Rendering this in standard notation, it becomes:

+-2y3 + xy2 + x - 2y

 Range proofs are proofs that a secret value lies in a certain interval.
 Range proofs do not leak any information about the secret value, other than the fact that they lie in the interval.